RafaelGSS/pymysql.wrapper/README.md

 # pymysql.wrapper

-A wrapper for connection database from pymysql
+An wrapper for connection pool database from pymysql

+To use pool of connection just inherit Connection class.
+To use only a single connection inherit Session class